aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/emfdevice/emfdevice/_index.md

 ---
-title: EmfDevice
+title: EmfDevice.EmfDevice
 second_title: Aspose.PDF for .NET API Reference
-description: Initializes a new instance of the EmfDeviceaspose.pdf.devices/emfdevice class with default resolution of raster image written to emf.
+description: EmfDevice constructor.
+Initializes a new instance of the EmfDevice class with default resolution of raster image written to emf
 type: docs
 weight: 10
 url: /net/aspose.pdf.devices/emfdevice/emfdevice/
 ---
 ## EmfDevice() {#constructor}

-Initializes a new instance of the [`EmfDevice`](../../emfdevice) class with default resolution of raster image written to emf.
+Initializes a new instance of the [`EmfDevice`](../) class with default resolution of raster image written to emf.

 ```csharp
 public EmfDevice()